 [Editor’s Note: Are you a lawyer or financial advisor?
 Are you looking to shape your brand and reputation as a professional service provider?
 Check out this short clip from our webinar Your Niche and Your Brand to get advice from an expert panel.]

-Keep in mind that when dealing with lawyers, accountants and other trusted advisors, that they must play the hand they are dealt.
-The legal system is complicated, time-consuming and expensive.
+Keep in mind that when dealing with lawyers, accountants, and other trusted advisors, they must play the hand they are dealt.
+The legal system is complicated, time-consuming, and expensive.
 And sometimes you are too.
 Accountants often have to deal with tax rules that are unnecessarily complex.
 Indeed, this is the very reason why people go to school for a long time to enter these professions and are paid well in return!
 A trusted advisor won’t come cheap.
 “You get what you pay for” couldn’t ring more true.

 Yes, the best advisor you can hire will take appropriate shortcuts when practicable and not overly risky.
 But practicable is not the same as possible.
 Unless you are educated enough about the matter at hand, second-guessing your advisor can be dangerous.
 Getting good service and thoughtful advice from your trusted advisor requires you to be realistic about whether you can reach your goals without undue risk.

 ©All Rights Reserved.
 April 2021.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM